The Gain Chain

 Here is the graphical load line for the Muchedumbre:

 The 12AU7 has a 15k ohm load resistor (blue line).
-At the operating point (red x) chosen, the tube, like a fucking champ, is passing about 10mA of current.
+At the operating point (red x) chosen, the tube, like an em-effing champ, is passing about 10mA of current.
 The cathode is biased at about 3V above the grid courtesy of the 30o ohm cathode resistor and 1 megaohm (that’s one million ohms) grid leak resistor.
 If the preamp is connected to an amplifier with a 10k input impedance (a worst case scenario), the tube will operate on the orange load line (15k in parallel with 10k).
 Maximum dissipation is the dotted red line.
 We good.

 We can estimate the transconductance of the 12AU7 at about 3.3 mA/V. We know that in a cathode follower the output impedance is approximately one divided by Gm.
 So we have about a 300 ohm output impedance.
 That’s a whole lot better than any passive preamp can achieve.
 Because cathode followers inherently have 100% negative feedback, they’re also very linear.
 That means they stay the hell out of the way and let your jams jammy jam.